flexera-public/policy_engine_training/02_hello_world/README.md

 ## Step 2: Policy Metadata

 The first thing we need to add to the policy template is metadata.
-This code defines the name of the policy template, the version number, and other important metadata about the policy template.
+This defines the name of the policy template, the version number, and other important metadata about the policy template.
 The metadata should always be the first thing in the policy template.
 Add the following into your newly created `hello_world.pt` file:

 ```ruby
 name "Hello World"